 Sticky Fingers is the ninth studio album (eleventh American album) by The Rolling Stones, released in 1971.
 The album is notable for its cover, designed by painter Andy Warhol.
-Historically, its important for being the first release on Rolling Stone Records and Mick Taylor's first full-length appearance on a Rolling Stones album (and of course the first not to feature founding member Brian Jones at all).
-Hits and fan favourites include "Brown Sugar", "Wild Horses", "Can't You Hear Me Knocking", "Bitch", and "Sister Morphine".
+Historically, it is important for being the first release on Rolling Stone Records, and completing the transition between the Stones' Jones era and Taylor era, which was first coming to fruition on their previous album Let It Bleed.
+Hits and fan favorites include "Brown Sugar", "Wild Horses", "Sway", "Dead Flowers", "Can't You Hear Me Knocking", "Bitch", and "Sister Morphine".

 - "Brown Sugar" (3:48)